 Course runs from 8:00 AM to 5:00 PM each day with an hour-long break for lunch.

 The Broken Oak Ranch is a private 118-acre parcel of land situated among mountains valleys and plains located at 3600’ elevation in a small valley in Northern San Diego County called San Felipe.
 It is totally rural with Oak Trees, Deer, Chaparral and Coyotes being the dominant residents.
 Plan on an immersive experience with primitive camping which means a remote area with limited or no amenities such as running water (sorry NO showers) or electricity.
 However, there is a porta potty on-site to use for the duration of the event.

 WHAT TO BRING!

-Comfortable Clothing & Footwear: Please dress for the weather.
+- Comfortable Clothing: Please dress for the weather.
 You may want to bring a junk t-shirt for fake blood/and or using to cut into a T-shirt roll for improvised splinting.
 We also recommend wearing clothing that you don’t mind getting a little dirty as well be outside simulating wilderness injuries.

-Gear: Headlamp; chair; materials for taking notes and wristwatch (checking vitals)
+- Gear: Headlamp; chair; materials for taking notes

 - What is Wilderness Medicine

 - Patient Assessment System (PAS) / Scene Survey